bondy-io/bondy/doc/guides/database/prefix_closure.md

   concurrent local commit reordering should register; exclude those before alerting.
 Any remote-origin count is a fold path the hold does not cover and warrants investigation.
-- `bondy_oplog_seqs_burned_total` — permanently unfillable sequence numbers
+- `bondy_oplog_seqs_burned_total` — sequence numbers a rejected append could
+  not return to the counter.
+Each is immediately backfilled.
+- `bondy_oplog_seqs_filled_total` — burned seqs whose `seq_fill` backfill
-  minted locally.
-Under the hold, each converts a future silent gap into a rebootstrap on peers.
+  landed durably.
+Healthy operation keeps this equal to the burn counter; a persistent shortfall is a permanent gap that will convert into a rebootstrap on peers.

 The `frontier-gap verdicts` and `re-bootstraps scheduled` counters complete